Marco Wolfinger

-Marco Wolfinger (born 18 April 1989) is a Liechtensteiner footballer who currently plays for FC Balzers.
+Marco Wolfinger (born 18 April 1989) is a retired Liechtensteiner footballer who currently is the sporting director for FC Balzers.

 International career

-He is a member of the Liechtenstein national football team, making his debut in a 2022–23 UEFA Nations League match against Latvia on 6 June 2022.
+He was a member of the Liechtenstein national football team, making his debut in a 2022–23 UEFA Nations League match against Latvia on 6 June 2022.
 Wolfinger also made three appearances for the Liechtenstein U21.

 Personal life

 Marco is the oldest of three Wolfinger brothers to have been capped by the Liechtenstein senior team along with Sandro and Fabio.